 - With lower ongoing expenses but higher initial investment,

 Cloud-based Access Control Systems

-Access Control Models
+Versions of Access Control Systems

 Discretionary Access Control (dac)

 All system files and programmes are under the user's direct command, which is a fancy way of saying that there is only one way in.